LeonardKarsunky/LeonardKarsunky.github.io/README.md

 ## Welcome to Leonard's blog, where we discuss everything essential.

+### Jan 2022 - First updates

+It's been a month since I first started this blog and it's so interesting in life how your goals change and morph into different things so quickly.
+I am trying to orient my life as much as possible towards being a software engineer and will start my MS thesis next month at the Institute for Machine Learning at ETH Zurich.
+This will hopefully teach me valuable skills in machine learning and data science as well as software best practices.

+I think the next steps are to learn all the necessary skills to become a full-stack software engineer, including Python with Django/Flask, data management systems such as PostgreSQL, perhaps some Javascript, familiarity with servers and of course deep knowledge of APIs!
+This especially focuses on the backend so that I can build e.g. real-world web applications.
+I already have a great side project idea that is perfect to learn all of this (TBA) and I will document my path along the way to see my progress.
+Excited for the future!

 ### Dec 2021 - The Master Plan

 You might be wondering why I'm creating this blog.
 I'm wondering that myself, especially considering I have a bunch of deadlines coming up for the end of the semester - oh well.
 But a key part of life is to better oneself and have audacious goals that push you to become a better version of yourself.